libp2p/specs/rendezvous/README.md

 Peers can refresh their registrations at any time with a new `REGISTER` message; the TTL of the new message supersedes previous registrations.
 Peers can also cancel existing registrations at any time with an explicit `UNREGISTER` message.
+An `UNREGISTER` message does **not** have an explicit response. `UNREGISTER` messages for a namespace that a client is currently not registered for should be treated as a no-op.

 The registration response includes the actual TTL of the registration, so that peers know when to refresh.